 He then expounds on why the challenges facing us are far more fluid to be comprehended via the liberal-capitalist lens.
 According to the author, for the first time in over 10,000 years of sedentary civilization, we don’t know what our immediate future holds.

 Liberalism deifies individualism.
 That the individual can make the right choices at the right time is the central tenet of the liberal-capitalist credo; he knows what to buy, what courses to pursue at the university, and whom to send to the parliament.
 All of this begins to fall apart in the face of an increasingly chaotic present.
-Harari‘s commentary on fake news is disconcertingly true and in chapter 17, Post-Truth- Some fake news last forever he attempts to link the present glut of fake news with the universal myths of religion, nationalism, and political ideologies.
-He claims “In fact, humans have always lived in the age of post-truth”.
+Harari’s commentary on fake news is disconcertingly accurate.
+In chapter 17, Post-Truth- Some fake news lasts forever, he attempts to link the present glut of fake news with the universal myths of religion, nationalism, and political ideologies.
+He claims, “In fact, humans have always lived in the age of post-truth.”
 Their ability to forge collective fiction has helped them reign supreme on the planet.
 As he eloquently puts up:

 “So if you blame Facebook, Trump or Putin for ushering in a new and frightening era of post-truth, remind yourself that for centuries millions of Christians locked themselves inside a self-reinforcing mythological bubble, never daring to question the factual veracity of Bible, while millions of Muslims put their unquestionable faith on Quran”.Harari, 21 Lessons for the 21st Century